-Back in Argonos, we decided to do some laundry.
-This we did not expect to be easy, given our experience on our 2103 trip with our son John and his family.
-On that occasion, we had found it impossible to find laundromats (i. e. a self-service coin-operated commercial laundry), with one exception … in Madrid.
-To our amazement, there was a laundromat in Santona.
-We found it opposite the pretty 13th-century Romanesque (with later Gothic alterations) church of Santa Maria del Puerto.
+Back in Argoños, we decided to do some laundry.
+We did not expect this to be easy, given the shortage of laundromats experience we experienced on our 2103 trip.
+To our surprise, there was a laundromat in Santoña opposite the pretty 13th-century Romanesque (with later Gothic alterations) church of Santa María del Puerto.

 Image of Santa Maria del Puerto by Nicolás Pérez: https://commons.wikimedia.org/w/index.php?curid=7227823